peter10110/Android-SteamVR-controller/README.md

 This app is REALLY just a demo.
 It can function as a controller, but it's ugly and not very comfortable.

 # How to get it?
-Compile it from source, or just install the APK in the "Compiled" folder.
+Compile it from source, or just install the APK (debug version) in the "Compiled" folder.

 # How to use?
  The application is quite straightforward.
 You can access a side menu, by swiping your finger from the left side, where you can navigate between the tabs.